The Sword of Truth: Reception

 The novel series frequently enters lists of top fantasy novels.
 In 2011, an NPR poll of 60,000 readers from among 5,000 fantasy novels nominated, found the series as the 62nd most popular fantasy/science fiction novel of all time.
-The series has an average rating of roughly four stars on Goodreads, with some of the novels having received thousands of reviews.

-The influence of Goodkind's political philosophy in his writing has been noted by reviewers and commentators and has led to divisive reactions about his novels, with some criticizing their Objectivist themes and others praising them.
+The influence of Goodkind's political philosophy in his writing has been noted by reviewers and commentators.
+This has led to divisive reactions about his novels, with some criticizing their Objectivist themes and others praising them.
 Goodkind himself was open about this influence and was described as an invigorating contrarian who enjoyed stirring up controversy.
 He has been criticized for writing female characters who adhere to sexist stereotypes and for frequently subjecting them to sexual violence, though he stated his stories were centered on "strong female characters" and once objected to a book cover he considered sexist.